LIF Financial Services Risk + Compliance Symposium NYC 2026

 • A panel on technology, AI, and innovation in the PI ecosystem

-• A closing discussion connecting insights on leadership, ethics, and future trends
+• A closing discussion on reimagining business models and client service

 • A networking reception to foster connection and collaboration among peers